Jo Spence: Career

-She started off as a wedding photographer and ran a studio from 1967–1974.
+Spence started off as a wedding photographer and ran a studio from 1967–1974.
 Soon afterwards, she began documentary work in the early 1970s, motivated by her political concerns.
 Both a socialist and feminist, she worked to represent these issues through her practice of photography, first as a founding member of the Hackney Flashers (1974), a collective of broadly feminist and socialist women who produced exhibitions such as 'Women and Work' and 'Who's Holding the Baby'.
 She was subsequently active in establishing the Photography Workshop (1974), a group focused on education and publishing, including its Camerawork magazine (1976–1985), along with the socialist historian of photography Terry Dennett (1938-2018), with whom she continued to collaborate for the rest of her life.

+In 1974 Dennett and Spence made a series of documentations in sound and image of Roma people and Travellers whom they befriended in 'illegal' encampments in the London area.
+Never exhibited or released in book form, it was only posthumously, in 2025 that 280 images from the project were published in Our Studio Was The World.

 In 1979, Spence studied the theory and practice of photography at the Polytechnic of Central London with photo theorist Victor Burgin.
 She gained a first class Honours Degree and moved on from her previous notions of photography, taking greater account of visual semiotics manifested in the medium.
 With fellow students Mary Ann Kennedy, Jane Munro and Charlotte Pembrey, Spence co-founded The Polysnappers.
 During the late 1970s and into the early 1980s her work became more focused on themes of domesticity and family life.
 In a companion piece for Beyond the Family Album, Public Images, Private Conventions she wrote on how she wished to "question [...] who represents who in society, how they do it and for what purpose."

 In 1982, she was diagnosed with breast cancer.
 After her diagnosis, Spence started to focus on identity, subjectivity, mental and physical health.
 She rejected conventional therapy and explored holistic therapy and the personal and feminist political dimension of living with cancer.
 It was through experiencing the effectiveness of using photography in confronting and documenting her hospitalisation and illness that Spence, with Rosy Martin, developed 'photo therapy' in which the subject was empowered to control their image to discover and represent unexpressed or repressed feelings and ideas.
 By working collaboratively the person in front of the camera was both subject and author of the image.
-Other collaborators/ therapists included Ya’acov Kahn, David Roberts and Dr Tim Sheard.
+Other collaborators/therapists included Ya'acov Kahn, David Roberts and Dr Tim Sheard.

+Alongside her photography, Spence maintained a career as an educator, writer, and broadcaster.